neilgudwala/neilgudwala/README.md

 - 👋 Hi, I’m @neilgudwala
-- 🌱 I’m currently learning CS50 from Harvard University
+- 🌱 I’m currently learning ...
 - 📑 I’m studying Physics at BITS Pilani, Hyderabad
 - 👀 Find me on Linkedin: [Neil Gudwala](https://www.linkedin.com/in/neil-gudwala-474a2724a/)
 - 💞️ I’m looking to collaborate on ...